Vignesh-I-PV/V2.0-RLH-Design-Central/context.md

      shown read-only with a note that it becomes decidable after Acknowledge & Freeze.
 Does not block Finalise (still a warning, not an error) — same precedent as the other advisory warnings (util over/under, TP >7).

+- **2026-07-14, second pass** — Ops Lead view was hardcoded to a single persona ("Rahul Sharma") everywhere: proposed-change attribution, the submission record, the co-reviewer roster/label, even the top-bar avatar.
+There was no way to actually simulate a second (or third) reviewer submitting feedback on the same plan — you could only ever be Rahul Sharma.
+Fixed:
+  1. **Unified the reviewer-name pool.** The random seed loop had its own abbreviated pool (`'Rahul S.'`, `'Megha B.'`, ...) for `reviewerNames`/`proposedBy`, completely disjoint from the full-name hardcoded persona (`'Rahul Sharma'`) and from `NAMES` (the same full-name pool SC POCs already draw from).
+Replaced it with `NAMES` directly — one consistent name space everywhere, and it's now possible for the acting persona to genuinely be one of a plan's assigned reviewers on ordinary seeded plans, not just the two hand-built demo ones.
+  2. **`opsPersonaName()`** — a real switchable "who am I acting as" concept (`st.opsActingPersona`, defaults to Rahul Sharma so nothing changes until you touch it).
+Replaced every hardcoded `'Rahul Sharma'` reference that represented "the current live actor" (change attribution, submission provenance, co-reviewer filtering, the top-bar avatar name/initials) with this — seed data / demo-plan literals that represent already-happened history were deliberately left alone.
+  3. **"Acting as" switcher** in the top bar, next to "View as" (Ops Lead only).
+Lists the open plan's actual `reviewerNames` when a plan is selected (falls back to a general reviewer pool otherwise), and always pins the current persona into the list even if the open plan's roster doesn't include them.
+Switching clears that plan's not-yet-submitted draft (`opsRowFb`/`opsRowDec`/`opsTpOrder`) so an in-progress edit made as one reviewer can't get silently submitted under a different name — real submitted history (`plan.submittedReviewers`, `opsSubmitted[planId]`) is untouched.
+     Now you can: open a plan as Rahul Sharma, propose a change, submit;
+     switch to Megha Bose, propose something different, submit; open the planner view and see both reviewers' submissions/co-reviewer attribution show up correctly.